See Mood Killer “Liquify” Gender Norms In Matrix-Inspired Ted Talk Video

 The video, which finds Mood Killer shape-shifting from a femme secret agent to a DJ bro to a genderless pop star, was directed by Mood Killer and produced with longtime collaborators Dorian Electra and Weston Allen.
 Together, the team made a distinct, powerful, and campy video with slick pop visuals and looming dark themes.

 “Liquify” is Mood Killer’s first single from an upcoming debut project that is still to be announced.
-Last year, the rising pop artist joined Dorian Electra and Charli XCX for a series of performance around the U.S. and Europe.
+Last year, the rising pop artist joined Dorian Electra and Charli XCX for a series of performances around the U.S. and Europe.
 They’ve also shared the stage with Kim Petras, Allie X, Daya, Pussy Riot, and more.
 Stream “Liquify” on Spotify.

 Connect with Soundazed